Bernie Sanders’ opening argument: I am electable. Really.

 WASHINGTON (AP) — Bernie Sanders spent much of 2016 talking of revolution.
 In 2019, he’s turned to a subject that’s a bit more pragmatic: electability.

 As he revs up his second presidential campaign, the Vermont senator and his supporters are putting his case for winning the general election at the center of the argument.
-The emphasis is meant to aggressively confront the perception that Sanders, a self-described democratic socialist, is too liberal to win over the coalition needed to win the White House.
+The emphasis is meant to aggressively confront the perception that Sanders , a self-described democratic socialist, is too liberal to win over the coalition needed to win the White House.
 That question dogged Sanders’ campaign for the Democratic nomination four years ago.
 This time he is trying to shake it early.

 On the trail, Sanders is quick to note that some of his policy ideas have moved from the fringe to the mainstream of the Democratic Party.
 His strategists argue he’s best positioned to win over voters in the three Rust Belt states that Democrat Hillary Clinton lost to Donald Trump in 2016.
 Trump, the campaign argues, won Wisconsin, Pennsylvania and Michigan, the keys to his Electoral College victory, by offering a version of Sanders’ populist economic message.